-Bacon-wrapped chicken with herbs, lime, and garlic, baked over a potato bed, a one-pot dish for any day of the week.
+Bacon-wrapped stuffed chicken with herbs, lime, and garlic, baked over a potato bed, a one-pot dish for any day of the week.

 This bacon-wrapped chicken with herbs is just wonderful!
 Tender meat, hearty bacon an aromatic herb filling with lime.
 A perfect dish not only for a regular weeknight but also impressive-looking enough to serve to guests.